-Fighting a fanatical, dug-in enemy in the mazelike infrastructure of his own city has proved disastrous to armies in past wars.
-But the November 2004 Battle of Fallujah could be considered a textbook urban assault by U.S. Marines and soldiers.
+Fighting a fanatical, dug-in enemy in the maze-like infrastructure of his own city has often proved disastrous to armies throughout the history of warfare.
+But the Battle of Fallujah in November 2004 during the Iraq War could be considered a textbook urban assault by U.S. Marines and soldiers.

-Lessons learned over 18 months of combat in Iraq crystallized the objectives of U.S. commanders determined to take control of Fallujah-the hotbed of Iraq's insurgent (3,000 strong) activity.
+Lessons learned over 18 months of combat in Iraq crystallized the objectives of U.S. commanders determined to take control of Fallujah - the hotbed of Iraq's insurgent activity.
 Those in charge were not taking any chances.

 "In the last days of Najaf, in August [2004], when we stayed in the fight for 72 hours straight, we realized he [the enemy] did not have the endurance to fight 24 hours a day, day after day," said Lt.
-Gen. Thomas F. Metz, then commander of military operations in Iraq.
+Gen. Thomas F. Metz, commander of military operations in Iraq.
 "When we started this one, we decided we would not let off, that we would press on over the first couple of days, deep into the city, and throw him on the defensive.
 It really paid off."